 Raul is considered by many to be the godfather of Spanish-language television.
 A Cuban immigrant, Raul launched a successful career in television advertising & marketing in the 1960’s that spanned four decades.
 A pioneer in his field, Raul was a driving force in raising awareness among Fortune 500 companies on the need to allocate a greater percentage of their advertising budget to the growing U.S. Hispanic population.
 He began his career working at the Spanish Advertising and Marketing Services in New York City with the Diaz-Albertini brothers.
 In 1984, he joined Spanish International Network (SIN), the first non- English-language television network in the United States, which was later renamed to Univision Network in 1987.
 During the 1990's, he held various executive positions in the sales and marketing departments at Univision culminating with his being named President of Network Sales.
 He held this position until his retirement in 1997.
 Raul served as chairman of the board of Little Havana Activities & Nutrition Centers of Dade County Inc., a non-profit organization that provides social services to economically disadvantaged seniors in the South Florida area, and was also an active member of the Cuban American National Foundation.
 Raul passed away in May 2010.

 To view the photos of the ceremony click here to view Facebook album.

-All Past Winners of the Caballero & the AHAA Lifetime Achievement Award will automatically be in the Hall of Fame.
-Past Recipients of the Caballero and the AHAA Lifetime Achievement Award Include:
+All Past Winners of the Caballero & the AHAA Lifetime Achievement Award are now in the Hall of Fame.
+Past recipients of the Caballero and the AHAA Lifetime Achievement Award include:

-Thanks to a generous three-year sponsorship by State Farm.
+Thanks to the generous sponsorship of State Farm.